makerfactoryio/docs/docs/development-boards/sensorio/hardware-overview.md

 The board takes advantage of the main MCU's 20+ communication interfaces available through its 114 I/O ports to provide an unmached set of options to extend its functionalities through the [expansion interfaces](../interfaces/#level-conditioning) (Grove, MikroBUS and ArduinoR3 sockets).

 !!! tip "Maximum flexibility with peripherals multiplexing"
-	Most of the Grove interfaces on the ​Grove-compatible​ boards include multiple connectors since they have one fixed bus hard-wired per connector.
-Which means that in order to support the 4 interfaces types, they need to add multiple connectors.
-SensorIO supports all of the interface types in each connector for maximum flexibility.
+	Most of the Grove interfaces on other ​Grove-compatible​ boards include multiple connectors since they have one fixed bus hard-wired per connector.
+This means that, in order to support the 4 interfaces types, they need to provide several connectors.
+SensorIO supports all the interface types in each connector, thus achieving maximum flexibility.

 ### User interaction

-In order to quickly evaluate the board and prototype a series of use-cases, the device integrates a set of [sensors](../sensors), two opto-isolated solid state relays for controlling power outputs, an RGB LED, a push-button and a small 128x32 pixels OLED monocrome display useful to show real-time information.
+In order to quickly evaluate the board and prototype a serie of use-cases, the device integrates a set of [sensors](../sensors), two opto-isolated solid state relays for controlling power outputs, an RGB LED, a push-button and a small 128x32 pixels OLED monocrome display useful to show real-time information.

 Please refer to the [*Schematics*](../schematics) section to learn how to control these peripherals.
 Most of the peripherals are showcased on the [out-of-the-box application](../demo-app).